mehedi-shafi/ai-ml-talk/README.md

-# Talk on Programming Fun
+# Talk on AI-ML

-Newly admitted students of computer science often don't get fun in programming and gets scared of it.
-This is a session to make them interested in programming by introducing them with fun stuffs that can be done with programming.
+[This talk](https://www.facebook.com/events/1602891803243796) was for interested students who wants have a brief idea about the study on AI and ML.
+Organized by IEEE Student Branch of University of Asia Pacific.
+This talk was similar to [deep-learning-primar-talk](https://github.com/mehedi-shafi/deep-learning-primer-talk) which happened later than this.

+### Acknowledgement
+Thank you IEE Student Branch, UAP for organizing the session.

 ## Presentation